 I, the undersigned, swear under penalty of perjury that the above responses are made truthfully and to the best of my knowledge.
 I also understand that, should there be any willful misrepresentation or willful lack of full disclosure on my part, the agency must withdraw any determination of Nonsignificance that it might issue in reliance upon this checklist.

-Date: Signature: Please P rint or Type: Proponer t: Katherine Miller Address: 808 West Spokane Falls Boulevard Phone: 509.755.2489 Spokane, WA 99201 Person c ompleting form (if different from proponent): Dana Rivera, Parametrix Phone: 5 09-759-1312 Address: 835 Post Street, Suite 201, Spokane, WA 99201 FOR S TAFF USE ONLY Staff m ember(s) reviewing checklist: Based or conclude n this staff review of the environmental checklist and other pertinent information, the staff s that: а there are no probable significant adverse impacts and recommends a Determination of Nonsignificance. В probable significant adverse environmental impacts do exist for the current proposal and recommends a Mitigated Determination of Nonsignificance with conditions. □ c there are probable significant adverse environmental impacts and recommends a Determination of Significance.
+17/2023 Signature: Katherine Miller Please Print or Type: Propo nent t: Katherine Miller Address: 808 West Spokane Falls Boulevard Phone e: 5 Spokane, WA 99201 Person completing form (if different from proponent): Dana Rivera, Parametrix Phone e: 50 9-759-1312 Address: 835 Post Street, Suite 201, Spokane, WA 99201 FOR STAFF USE ONLY Staff f me mber(s) reviewing checklist: Katherine Miller Based on this staff review of the environmental checklist and other pertinent information, the staff concludes that: A. there are no probable significant adverse impacts and recommends a Determination of Nonsignificance. В. probable significant adverse environmental impacts do exist for the current proposal and recommends a Mitigated Determination of Nonsignificance with conditions.
+C. there are probable significant adverse environmental impacts and recommends a Determination of Significance.